Full walkout guidance

 If you're on call

 The hospital may ask those who are on call in the evening to come in during the day.
-If you are asked and you are a junior doctor you can refuse.
+If you are asked and you are a resident doctor you can refuse.
 See our non-residential on-call advice.

 If you're not scheduled to work